Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Anti-bubbles.md

 <br/>

 ## Equipment Needed
+Shares some equipment with bubbly crystals

-- A small transparent tank or a large clear bowl
+- A small transparent tank or a large clear bowl (additional)
 - Some washing up liquid
 - A wash bottle or a washing up liquid bottle
-- Salt
+- Salt (additional)

 <br/>